 When I typed “What do I do after I complete defensive driving?” into Google, the featured snippet answer from TicketSchool.com was 180 days.
 My advice to you is to not trust that answer.

 There are two reasons for this caution:

-- I’ve received several tickets in my long and checkered driving career and have never been given 6 months to get it done.
+- I’ve received several tickets in my long and checkered driving career and have never been given six months to finish it.